- What we’ll cover here

 PTLD is life-threatening.
 It may show up as lymph node swelling, fever, and chills.
 There is no one standard treatment, but it’s often treated by cutting back on immunosuppressant drugs to let the patient’s immune system fight back.
 Other treatments include white blood cell (lymphocyte) transfusions to boost the immune response, using drugs like Rituxan to kill the B cells, and giving anti-viral drugs to treat the EBV.

 Even though PTLD doesn’t happen a lot after transplant, it’s likely to happen more as the use of less-matched donors and the need for strong suppression of the immune system goes up.
-Studies are being done to identify risk factors for PTLD and look for ways to watch for it in transplant patients who are at risk.
+Studies are being done to identify risk factors for PTLD and look for ways to prevent it in transplant patients who are at risk.

 Stem cell transplant and having children

-If having children is important to you, or if you think it might be important in the future, talk to your doctor before treatment about ways to save your fertility.
+If having children is important to you, or if you think it might be important in the future, talk to your doctor before treatment about ways to protect your fertility.
 Your doctor may be able to tell you if a particular treatment will be likely to cause infertility.

 After chemo or radiation, women may find their menstrual periods become irregular or stop completely.
 This doesn’t always mean they cannot get pregnant, so birth control should be used before and after a transplant.
 The drugs used in transplants can harm a growing fetus.